-Detective Lieutenant EVERETT BACKSTROM (Emmy Award nominee Rainn Wilson), is a man with no filter.
-After a five-year banishment to the traffic division for offensive behavior, he has returned from disgrace to lead Portland's newly minted S.C.U.
+Detective Lieutenant EVERETT BACKSTROM (Emmy Award nominee Rainn Wilson, “The Office”) is a man with no filter.
+After a five-year exile to the traffic division for offensive behavior, he has returned from disgrace to lead Portland's newly minted S.C.U.
 Tasked with navigating the city's most sensitive and serious cases, he must solve each crime as he tries, and fails, to change his own self-destructive behavior.

-On the street, uniformed officer FRANK MOTO (Page Kennedy) proves his value by subduing the perpetrators and swiftly maneuvering around hostile conditions.
-Meanwhile, GREGORY VALENTINE (Thomas Dekker), who serves as Backstrom's tenant, decorator and underworld connection, has a genuine fondness for the abrasive cop.
-Working against this layered support system is Backstrom's ex-fiancee, AMY GAZANIAN (recurring guest star Sarah Chalke), who is newly returned to Portland, Chair of the Civilian Oversight Committee and seemingly determined to end Backstrom's law enforcement career.
+On the street, uniformed officer FRANK MOTO (Page Kennedy, “Blue Mountain State,” “Weeds.”) proves his value by suppressing the perpetrators and swiftly maneuvering around hostile conditions.
+Meanwhile, GREGORY VALENTINE (Thomas Dekker, “Terminator: The Sarah Connor Chronicles”), who serves as Backstrom's tenant, decorator and underworld connection, has a genuine fondness for the abrasive cop.

 Using his dark instincts and peculiar abilities, Backstrom always manages to outsmart his foes, manipulate his peers and, with the help of his eccentric team, solve the case, even as he less ably adjusts to the progressive sensibilities of 21st century Portland.